Rule 1: General governance policies of the Quebec Press Council

 29.02 Such observations shall be communicated to the other party, which shall have 20 days in which to respond.

-30.01 The Board may uphold or overrule in whole or in part the decision of the Complaints Committee.
+30.01 The Appeal Committee may uphold or overrule in whole or in part the decision of the Complaints Committee.

-30.02 Decisions of the Board shall be reasoned and shall be made by majority vote.
+30.02 Decisions of the Appeal Committee shall be reasoned and shall be made by majority vote.

 30.03 A dissenting member may present their reasons in writing, which shall be appended to the text of the majority decision.